CWBaker360/Constructible-Cubic-Trisection/README.md

 For a research repository, one common arrangement is:

-* a Creative Commons license for the paper text, and
-* an open-source software license for any scripts.

-Choose the license before public release.

-* a Creative Commons license for the paper text, and
+- a Creative Commons license for the paper text, and
-* an open-source software license for any scripts.
+- an open-source software license for any scripts.

 Choose the license before public release.